Estrax/Lambda-School-Day-070-Sprint-Challenge--Testing/README.md

 2. What is the point of `Test Driven Development`?
 What do you think about this approach?
 3. Mention three types of automated tests.

+- performance tests,
+- acceptance tests,
+- integration tests

++ of course the number of other kinds of tests, including unit tests, component tests, snapshot tests, regression tests, etc.

 ## Project Set Up

 - [x] fork and clone this repository.